About the Board of Education

 The Berne-Knox-Westerlo School District Board of Education is a five-member board elected by the community to establish policy and direct the administration of the district’s schools.
 Board members are given the charge of exercising the community’s rights to citizen control over public education.
 Members of the BKW school board serve three-year terms.

-Regular board meetings are conducted in district buildings (typically in the business office) and are usually held at 7 p.m. on select Mondays.
+Regular board meetings are conducted in the Secondary School cafeteria and are usually held at 7 p.m. on select Mondays.
 Check the meeting schedule for more information.
 Board minutes and agendas are posted to BoardDocs.

 The public is invited to all board of education meetings.
 Community members have an opportunity to speak on issues concerning them during the time set aside for “public discussion.”